 Treatment and Prevention

-Your doctor will first clear the debris out of the ear canal.
+If needed, your doctor will first clear the debris out of the ear canal.
 In severe cases, if the canal is partly closed by inflammation, a wick can be inserted to draw the eardrops in.
 The wick expands and holds the medication close to the infected area in the ear.
 When using eardrops, warm them to body temperature by holding the container in your hand for a few minutes before putting the drops in.

 To help ease the pain associated with an outer ear infection, pain relievers such as acetaminophen*, ibuprofen, or naproxen can be used.
 Talk to your pharmacist or doctor about which pain medication is best for you.